karatelabs/karate/karate-core/README.md

 ## `clearCookies()`
 Clear all cookies.

 ```cucumber
 When clearCookies()
 Then match driver.cookies == '#[0]'
 ```

 ## `dialog()`
-Two forms.
-The first takes a single boolean argument, whether to "accept" or "cancel".
+There are two forms.
+The first takes a single boolean argument - whether to "accept" or "cancel".
 The second form has an additional string argument which is the text to enter for cases where the dialog is expecting user input.

 Also works as a "getter" to retrieve the text of the currently visible dialog:

 ```cucumber
 * match driver.dialog == 'Please enter your name:'
 ```